 Look for specific campus traditions, student initiatives, or research culture.

-Example: "Duke's commitment to interdisciplinary research, evidenced by the Bass Connections program, defines its academic community."
+Example: "Duke's commitment to interdisciplinary research, evidenced by Bass Connections."

 Q: Connect goals to Duke?